fbpx

 10. Imagery Featuring Product Screenshots or Mockups

-Screenshots help potential customers understand your product better, because they are a clear visual representation of how it works.
+Screenshots help your potential customers understand your product better, because they are a clear visual representation of how it works.
 Seeing the features and functionality of the product in action also provides more clarity than written copy.
 This leads to customers having a better sense of what to expect and may lead to higher conversions.

 Showcasing how your product works builds credibility too, since it shows that your company is transparent and confident in the product.
 Following this SaaS website trend may also help differentiate you from your competitors since you can easily highlight unique or standout product features.